p3palazzo/comparative-histories/chapter.md

 |  1900 [CE]{.smallcaps} | Pioneers of modern design              |
 |  1950 [CE]{.smallcaps} | High Modernism and beyond              |

-Manfredo Tafuri argued that the abuse of architectural history in design bred "reckless iconology and anachronism" [@tafuri:1991introduzione, 7].
-Though *A Global History*'s authors shunned stylistic analysis in general, including iconology, they fell into the anachronistic pitfall of taking linear time to be the one legitimate source of meaning for all the world.
+@tafuri:1991introduzione [7] argued that the abuse of architectural history in design bred "reckless iconology and anachronism."
+Conversely, *A Global History*'s authors shunned stylistic analysis in general, including iconology.
+Still, they fell into the anachronistic pitfall of taking linear time to be the one legitimate source of meaning for all the world.
 This textbook projected backwards the contemporary anxiety about essentializing non-Western traditions, and in so doing neutralized the